StephenBurke/population-treemap/README.md

 API_KEY = 'YOUR_API_KEY'
 ```

-## Teriffic!!
+## Terrific!!
 Now you're as far as I am!